 Plant One Tree on Us

-Thank you for your interest in the program.
-Due to an influx of reservations on Monday, January 4, the program will close at 5:00 pm on Tuesday, January 5.
-The program may reopen if funds are still available after reviewing the reservation forms so stay tuned to this page or email Tiffany Wright.
+The program has closed but may reopen if funds are still available after reviewing the reservation forms so stay tuned to this page.

 The urban tree canopy (UTC) is the layer of tree leaves and branches seen from above.
 The benefits of individual trees and overall higher UTC range from energy conservation and increased home values to cleaner air and water.
 Because City Council set a goal of 45% tree canopy coverage and residential land showed the highest potential for increasing UTC, the City has been working on ways to increase private tree plantings.
 That brings us to the new Plant One Tree on Us program, or as we like to call it, POTOU.
 Below you'll find all the information you need to reserve a native tree planted for you.